Remove-Win: a Design Framework for Conflict-free Replicated Data Types: Abstract

 \section{Abstract}

-Internet-scale distributed systems often replicate data within and across data centers to provide low latency and high availability despite node and network failures.
-Replicas are required to accept updates without coordination with each other, and the updates are then propagated asynchronously.
-This brings the issue of conflict resolution among concurrent updates, which is often challenging and error-prone.
-The Conflict-free Replicated Data Type (CRDT) framework provides a principled approach to address this challenge.

-This work focuses on a special type of CRDT, namely the Conflict-free Replicated Data Collection (CRDC), e.g. list and queue.
-The CRDC can have complex and compound data items, which are organized in structures of rich semantics.
-Complex CRDCs can greatly ease the development of upper-layer applications, but also makes the conflict resolution notoriously difficult.
-This explains why existing CRDC designs are tricky, and hard to be generalized to other data types.
-A design framework is in great need to guide the systematic design of new CRDCs.
+Distributed storage systems employ replication to improve performance and reliability.
+To provide low latency data access, replicas are often required to accept updates without coordination with each other, and the updates are then propagated asynchronously.
+This brings the critical challenge of conflict resolution among concurrent updates.
+Conflict-free Replicated Data Type (CRDT) is a principled approach to addressing this challenge.
+However, existing CRDT designs are tricky, and hard to be generalized to other data types.
+A design framework is in great need to guide the systematic design of new CRDTs.

-To address the challenges above, we propose the Remove-Win Design Framework.
-The remove-win strategy for conflict resolution is simple but powerful.
-The remove operation just wipes out the data item, no matter how complex the value is.
-The user of the CRDC only needs to specify conflict resolution for non-remove operations.
-This resolution is destructed to three basic cases and are left as open terms in the CRDC design skeleton.
-Stubs containing user-specified conflict resolution logics are plugged into the skeleton to obtain concrete CRDC designs.
-We demonstrate the effectiveness of our design framework via a case study of designing a conflict-free replicated priority queue.
-Performance measurements also show the efficiency of the design derived from our design framework.
+To address this challenge, we propose \rwff -- the \underline{R}emove-\underline{W}in design \underline{F}ramework for CRDTs. \rwff leverages the simple but powerful remove-win strategy to resolve conflicting updates, and provides generic design for a variety of data container types.
+Two exemplar implementations following \rwff are given over the Redis data type store, which demonstrate the effectiveness of \rwf.
+Performance measurements of our implementations further show the efficiency of CRDT designs following \rwf.